 * Calling on a Young Evolutionist at DU to Retract Whale Claim: At the University of Denver recent biology graduate Travis Barlock debated Worldview Academy founder Bill Jack.
 After the debate Bob asked Travis about his favorite transitional fossils example: whale evolution, whether he was aware that the discoverer of Rodhocetus has now recanted that the creature had flippers and a fluked tail?
 Barlock said he was unaware of that development and that if and when he confirmed this, he would of course stop using Rodhocetus as a favorite example of evidence for evolution.
 We are now calling on Barlock to retract his Rodhoectus claim.

-* With Sharks Too – The Evolutionist's Favorite Fossil: As illustrated above by the transitional whales fiasco, Dr. Werner points out that frequently, the evolutionist's favorite transitional form is the partial fossil.
-For obviously then, the Darwinist can imagine that the missing parts conform to his story.
+* The Partial Fossil -- A Favorite of the Evolutionist: As illustrated above by the transitional whales fiasco, Dr. Werner points out that frequently, the evolutionist's favorite transitional form is the partial fossil, surpassed in favor only by the completely missing and utterly silent fossil.
+For then, the Darwinist can imagine that the missing parts conform to his story.
 As another example of this, theistic evolution advocate Denis Lamoureux cites Acanthodians, supposedly the shark’s evolutionary ancestor.
-But a 2011 John Hopkin's University Press text, The Rise of the Fossil Fishes, one expert noted that "Acanthodians remain as one of the most enigmatic of all ancient fish groups, about which we have the least amount of anatomical knowledge", as quoted by Brian Thomas.
+But in a 2011 John Hopkin's University Press text, The Rise of the Fossil Fishes, one expert noted that "Acanthodians remain as one of the most enigmatic of all ancient fish groups, about which we have the least amount of anatomical knowledge", as quoted by Brian Thomas.